Introduction

 How then could the 'Kyorei' tune ever reach and spread even further in Japan until this very day today?

-Oh, yes: Accidentally so, the renowned Japanese Shingon Buddhist monk Shinchi Kakushin actually happened to be studying Zen Buddhism in China while 'Kyorei' still flourished in the Chang family.
+Oh, yes: Accidentally so, the renowned Japanese Shingon Buddhist monk Shinchi Kakushin actually happened to be studying Zen Buddhism in China while 'Kyorei', although only allegedly, still flourished in the Chang family.
 Kakushin got well acquainted with the Chang descendant, became deeply impressed with the 'Kyorei' piece, learned to play the music well, and then returned to Japan, in 1254.
-According to the story, that is ...
+According to the tale, that is ...

 Next, according to a couple of separate written later elaborations of the legend, the lines of those four lay Buddhist 'Kyorei' players multiplied by 4 into a total of 16 - that very same number of sub groups that we read about in the Kaidō honsoku of 1628.

 So far, so good, you may now think.
 But: No!
-The real "coup" embedded in the Kyotaku denki narrative is that of introducing yet another totally made-up personality, namely that of the Japanese native named 'Kichiku', 寄竹, the kanji of which can also be pronounced as 'yori-take',meaning "collect bamboo".
+The real "coup" embedded in the Kyotaku denki narrative is that of introducing yet another totally made-up, legendary personality, namely that of the Japanese native named 'Kichiku', 寄竹, the kanji of which can also be pronounced as 'yori-take', meaning "collect bamboo".

 Publications and one 1977 English translation: